Sunday, September 30, 2012

 Mama's oil painting of a Chinese Gentleman [in a deep red garment] is partially visible on the wall behind me in the violin picture.
 She loved painting him and always said he was her spirit's guide and inspiration.

 I don't remember having this posed picture taken, but I do remember our living room~ beginning with watching our television set for the first time in order to see Queen Elizabeth's coronation.
-That was the reason Papa purchased the set, but then came the switch from Amos and Andy and Our Miss Brooks and Jack Benny on the radio to Hopalong Cassidy, Roy Rogers and Dale Evens, The Lone Ranger, I Led Three Lives, the Mickey Mouse Club, The Cisco Kid, My Little Margie, I Married Joan, Mr. Lucky, Dragnet, Perry Mason, Edward R. Murrow's "You Are There," Disneyland, Superman and every 90 Minute Playhouse (which launched Grace Kelly and many other future stars)~ not to mention, being a delayed sleep phase insomniac from conception on, every black and white movie among the late night shows.
-That's when I got to see Jack Parr launch The Tonight Show, and eventually those early years of Johnny Carson with Cliff Arquette as Charlie Weaver.
+That was the reason Papa purchased the set, but then came the switch from Amos and Andy and Our Miss Brooks and Jack Benny on the radio to Hopalong Cassidy, Roy Rogers and Dale Evans, The Lone Ranger, I Led Three Lives, the Mickey Mouse Club, The Cisco Kid, My Little Margie, I Married Joan, Mr. Lucky, Dragnet, Perry Mason, Edward R. Murrow's "You Are There," Disneyland, Superman and every 90 Minute Playhouse (which launched Grace Kelly and many other future stars)~ not to mention, being a delayed sleep phase insomniac from conception on, every black and white movie among the late night shows.
+That's when I got to see Jack Paar launch The Tonight Show, and eventually those early years of Johnny Carson with Cliff Arquette as Charlie Weaver.
 He'd come on the show to read his daily letter from his dear old mom in Mt.
 Idy~ "Things are fine in Mt.
 Idy," he began, and then, "She goes on."
 That was the comforting, predictable, hilarious formula, a distant prequel to News from Lake Wobegon.
-I also remember The Steve Allen Show, Ernie Kovaks and his cigars, What's My Line, Groucho Marx and You Bet Your Life, Alfred Hitchcock Presents, Loretta Young Presents,The Jackie Gleason Hour (with the fabulous, kaleidoscopic June Taylor Dancers), Ed Sullivan~ and then other variety shows with Perry Como, Dean Martin, Sonny and Cher, Dinah Shore, Red Skelton, Andy Williams and George Gobel.
+I also remember Liberace (and his brother George), Kate Smith, The Steve Allen Show, Ernie Kovaks and his cigars, What's My Line, Groucho Marx and You Bet Your Life, Alfred Hitchcock Presents, Loretta Young Presents,The Jackie Gleason Hour (with the fabulous, kaleidoscopic June Taylor Dancers), Ed Sullivan~ and then other variety shows with Perry Como, Dean Martin, Sonny and Cher, Dinah Shore, Red Skelton, Andy Williams and George Gobel.

 Somehow I had time to go to school, play outdoors and go everywhere with either parent and sometimes out to the drive-in movies with both of them.
 Ah, Seven Brides for Seven Brothers, Arsenic and Old Lace, Pork Chop Hill, The Nun's Story~ and Papa and I would go to the concession building during Intermission and bring back foot long hot dogs and fudge sickles for us and popcorn for Mama.
 This room is the last place I wrote on walls, in living color, using my crayons to make my first musical notes poems all along the baseboard.
 And all those parakeets who lived with us flew freely here.

-On New Years Eve we drank champagne in this room, and one year George the old mother parakeet decided to light on the rim of Mama's elegant crystal goblet and dip her beak into the bubbly.
+On New Year's Eve we drank champagne in this room, and one year George the old mother parakeet decided to light on the rim of Mama's elegant crystal goblet and dip her beak into the bubbly.
 She dipped it three more times and flew up in wobbles and spirals, but righted herself and sang her little heart out through the night.

 Next day Mama hosted Open House featuring her famous pastries and Christmas Tree Cookies.
 Ladies poured at the ends of the table from her graceful sterling silver service tea pots, and a variety of delicate English bone China cups and saucers and plates displayed steaming amber tea and the morsels I'd been helping Mama bake and freeze for weeks.
 These events got a big picture spread in The Gresham Outlook, sometimes with me admiring my mother's culinary art works and helping with the silver tea service.